tellery/website/docs/how-to-use/create-story.md

 To resize a question block, you can drag the right or bottom edges of it.

 Drag-and-dropping a block to the right side of another creates columns.
-Hove over the space between columns and you will see a separator.
-Drag and drop the separator to resize their width.
+Hovering over the space between columns, you will see a separator.
+Drag and drop the separator to resize its width.

-Change the width of story from the upper right `•••` menu on your story.
-Making a story "Full-width" will allow you put more content horizontally.
+Change the width of a story from the upper right `•••` menu on your story.
+Making a story "Full-width" will allow you to put more content horizontally.